-If we are not able to regain compliance with NASDAQ Stock Market rules, our common stock could be delisted, which would makes our common stock significantly less liquid.
+If we are not able to regain compliance with NASDAO Stock Market rules, our common stock could be delisted, which would make our common stock significantly less liquid.

 On June 16, 2009, we notified The NASDAQ Stock Market that, as a result of the resignation of Edward A. Dohring from our Board of Directors, we no longer were in compliance with NASDAQ's independent directors requirement for continued listing as set forth in NASDAQ Listing Rule 5606(b)(1) and NASDAQ's audit committee composition requirements for continued listing as set forth in NASDAQ Listing Rule 5605(c)(2)(A).
 We currently have four directors, only two of whom the Board has determined to be an "independent director" as such term is defined in NASDAQ Listing Rule 5605(a)(2).
-On June 19, 2009, we received a letter from NASDAQ indicating that, in accordance with Rules 5605(b)(1) and 5605(c)(4) of the NASDAQ Listing Rules, NASDAQ will provide us a cure period to regain compliance equal to the earlier of our next annual shareholders' meeting or June 16, 2010, or, if the next annual shareholders' meeting is held before December 14, 2009, then the we must evidence compliance no later than December 14, 2009.
+On June 19, 2009, we received a letter from NASDAQ indicating that, in accordance with Rules 5605(b)(1) and 5605(c)(4) of the NASDAQ Listing Rules, NASDAQ will provide us a cure period to regain compliance equal to the earlier of our next annual shareholders' meeting is held before December 14, 2009, then the we must evidence compliance no later than December 14, 2009.
 We intend to evaluate candidates who are qualified to serve on the Board and the Audit Committee of the Board.